 Language levels are also used in job adverts for describing the level of language proficiency required.

-For a comprehensive and well-regarded Estonian course, try Keeleklikk.
-They teach Estonian to A2 level and use both English and Russian as a base language.
+- Keeleklikk offers a more comprehensive course.
+You can learn Estonian from 0 to A2 level and use both English and Russian as a base language.

 Group and private classes